ste032/aws-cf-lab/README.md

 # Technicalities

 Setting up and making centos7 work with cloudformation init was a challenge in itself.
-SElinux didn't cooperate either, but managed to not disabled it since I am a grown adult.
+SElinux didn't cooperate either but I managed to not disabled it since I am a grown adult.
 The comments in the templates go in detail on what approach I applied in coding them.

 The AWS cloudformation documentation has a set of very specific Joomla examples, almost too specific.
 My work is based on these templates, and much more work was done adapting the concepts to centos rather than amazon linux (the distro used in the examples).